 - Your rates

-- How you’ll accept payment (including insurance)
+- How you’ll accept payment (including insurance) and process encounter forms

 - Confidentiality and privacy policies